PRISM 2021 Highlights

 Poster Session

-The event program began with a poster session that focused on research from trainees and junior faculty.
-These posters presented either research in progress or completed research.
+The event program began with a poster session focused on research from trainees and junior faculty.
 In total, we learned from 16 poster presentations.
 The full list of presenters can be found here.

-Ethical Dilemmas in Social Media & Health Research
+Ethical Dilemmas in Social Media and Health Research

 Rapid-Fire Session